UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 	```
 	dataMPM = pd.read_excel(path+"\MPMtransportdata.xls")
 	```
 	The output given here is a _pandas_ [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 The DataFrame reads in ALL the information including the text headers, which is not convenient for calculations.
-Create a _numpy_ [array](https://numpy.org/doc/stable/reference/generated/numpy.array.html) where the _NaN_ and text columns of this DataFrame have been eliminated.
+Create a _NumPy_ [array](https://numpy.org/doc/stable/reference/generated/numpy.array.html) where the _NaN_ and text columns of this DataFrame have been eliminated.
 You can do this by by specifying a row from where you want the array to start.

 3. Define vectors containing the discharge $Q$ (m<sup>3</sup>/s), channel width $W$ (m), water depth $h$ (m), slope $S$ (m/m), median grain size $D_{50}$ (m), the specific gravity of the sediment $s$ (which is density of sediment divided by density of water), and the sediment transport rate $q_s$ (m<sup>2</sup>/s, or m<sup>3</sup>/s per m width).